pippinbarr/cart263-2021/topics/voices/annyang.md

 This is pretty conventional.
 A script tag that presents a link to the annyang library hosted online.

 One potential oddity we see here is that there's no `http:` or `https:` in front of the `//` at the start of the URL.
 If you're not familiar with this, it will automatically add `http:` or `https:` depending on the current option being used on the site.
-Since `talater.com` uses `https:`, that's what will be used for the script tag when you're on that site.
+Since the annyang! homepage on `talater.com` uses `https:`, that's what will be used for the script tag when you're on that site.

 ### Checking for annyang